Nexapp/NexappCore/README.md

 Several classes that we use everyday.

 ## Provided by the library
 **ServiceLocator**: The super lightweight anti-pattern to inject dependencies easily.
-Generally combined with the BaseContext class.
+Generally combined with the BaseContext class. <br />
-**NumberPresenter**: A helper to present numbers in various forms (rounded or not, with n decimals, etc.)
+**NumberPresenter**: A helper to present numbers in various forms (rounded or not, with n decimals, etc.) <br />
 **FileReader**: Two implementations available: CSV reader and Line per Line reader.

 ## How to use it